performant-software/neatline.org/pages/about.md

 ---

+## Neatline's current status

+Neatline user/developer support and development is on hiatus while we seek a different institution to take over its future maintenance, development, and support.

+We regret the difficulties this causes current users.
+Unfortunately, we do not have the resources to continue providing these public services at an acceptable level.

+We are unable to provide user or developer support, and will not be able to make further changes or updates to the code or documentation.

 ## Why use Neatline?

 [Neatline][1] is a geotemporal exhibit-builder that allows you to create beautiful, complex maps, image annotations, and narrative sequences from [Omeka][2] collections of archives and artifacts, and to connect your maps and narratives with timelines that are more-than-usually sensitive to ambiguity and nuance.
 Neatline lets you make hand-crafted, interactive stories as interpretive expressions of a single document or a whole archival or cultural heritage collection.
 You can import these documents (georeferenced historical maps, manuscripts, high-res photographs, etc.) from an existing collection, or create a new digital archive, yourself.
 Every Neatline exhibit is your contribution to humanities scholarship, in the visual vernacular.